canyon289/canyon289.github.io/dev/content/articles/Data Science/GettingADSJob.md

 So how else can we frame the problem?

 ### A subset of a set of skills
-Because I have been knighted with the title Data Scientist I'm legally obligated to provide my own take on this mess, or at least make it worse.
+Because I have been knighted with the title Data Scientist, I'm legally obligated to provide my own take on this mess, or at least make it worse.
 Let's do that.

-I tend to think of data science as a **subset** of a set of skills.
+I tend to think of data science as a subset of a set of skills.
-This could include algorithm development, dashboarding, modeling fitting, programming in Python, programming in SQL, fitting black box models, data communication, deploying Spark cluster jobs, the emotional numbness of being asked of join two datasets with no common key, knowing how to not laugh or express shock when you stakeholders ask for models with 99% accuracy, writing blog posts or tweet threads with advice on to how become a data scientist (Half joking on this one while doing it)
+This could include algorithm development, dashboarding, modeling fitting, programming in Python, programming in SQL, fitting black box models, data communication, deploying Spark cluster jobs, the emotional numbness of being asked to join two datasets with no common key, knowing how to not laugh or express shock when your stakeholders ask for models with 99% accuracy, writing blog posts or tweet threads with advice on how to become a data scientist (half-joking while doing it).

 Now some people with data scientist LinkedIn titles spend their time squeezing out .001 more precision/recall/accuracy out of a black box model.
 Sometimes this role is titled Machine Learning Engineer.
 Some people find this kind of work to be fascinating.
-I think it's very boring and when I was evaluating job offers I avoided them entirely.
+I think it's very boring,
+and when I was looking for a job, I would avoid these entirely.

-Instead, I like working with stakeholders to help them understand a complex business, and use data make informed big scale decisions.
+Instead, I like working with stakeholders to help them understand a complex business and use data to make informed big-scale decisions.
-Sometimes this role is called Decision Scientist, and this is what I do at Google where, surprise, my title is Data Scientist, which previously used to be called quantitative analyst.
+Sometimes this role is called Decision Scientist, and this is what I do at Google, where, surprise, my title is Data Scientist, which previously used to be called quantitative analyst.
-What matters to me is that I get to do what I enjoy, which is learning things from data, and sharing those learnings with others.
+What matters to me though is that I get to do what I enjoy, which is learning things from data and sharing those learnings with others.

 ## A suggested strategy
 So let's focus back on you.